DNSFilter/slate/source/v3/iab-website-categories.html.md

 ## Additional Categories

-As the IAB category taxonomy is heavily geared toward advertising, we have added some additional categories to better support other use cases like Internet filtering.
+As the IAB category taxonomy are heavily geared toward advertising, we have added some additional categories to better support other use cases like Internet filtering and security appliances.

 These extra categories are nested under tier-1 but contain "-WS" in the identifier.
 For example, IAB7-WS1, or "Health & Fitness > Abortion".
 These extra categories add granularity and allow you to make better decisions on what to do with the content.